lynshi/blog/content/posts/Gossip-Glomers:-Intro-and-Unique-ID-Generation.md

 ---
 ## Implementation

-Naively, the way to create locally unique IDs is to have a counter start at 0.
+Naively, the way to create locally unique IDs is to have a counter that starts at 0.
 Every time a `generate` message is received, we return the current counter value and increment the counter.

 There is a small issue — presumably, a node can receive concurrent requests.
 There needs to be a synchronization primitive for the counter to ensure that each counter value is only read once.
 Normally we would use a lock to protect access, but we are using Go so let's do better!